 Although no specific language is required to make a request, the requester must at least identify the records requested with sufficient clarity to allow the public office to identify, retrieve, and review the records.

-If a requester makes an ambiguous or overly broad request or has difficulty in making a request for copies or inspection of public records such that the public office cannot reasonably identify what public records are being requested, the public office may deny the request, but shall provide the requester with an opportunity to revise the request by informing the requester of the manner in which the records are maintained by the pubic office and accessed in the ordinary course of the public office.
+If a requester makes an ambiguous or overly broad request or has difficulty in making a request for copies or inspection of public records such that the public office cannot reasonably identify what public records are being requested, the public office may deny the request, but shall provide the requester with an opportunity to revise the request by informing the requester of the manner in which the records are maintained by the public office and accessed in the ordinary course of the public office.

 b.
 The requester does not have to provide his or her identity or the intended use of the requested public record.
 This information should not be requested, unless the following exception applies: